Arashek/ADE-stable-1.0/PROJECT_MANAGEMENT/ACTIVE_TASKS.md

 # ADE Platform - Active Tasks

-*Last Updated: 2025-04-01*
+*Last Updated: 2025-04-02*

 This document tracks all active tasks for the ADE platform development.
 It should be reviewed at the beginning of each development session and updated at the end of each session.

-## Current Development Phase: Local Testing
+## Current Development Phase: Local Testing with Enhanced Mission Control Focus

-The current focus is on getting the ADE platform running locally and testing all functions before proceeding to cloud deployment.
-The priority is to have ADE create an application based on a prompt, then refine visual aspects and add features.
+The current focus is on enhancing the ADE platform's Mission Control interface while preparing for cloud deployment.
+We are implementing advanced visualization and monitoring tools to support the multi-agent ecosystem and provide a comprehensive project management experience.

 ## Task Status Legend